ambroisemaupate/intervention-request/README.md

 - `TinifyListener` will optimize your image file using *tinyjpg.com* external service
 - `JpegTranListener` will optimize your image file using local `jpegtran` binary

-Of course you can build your own listeners and share them with us!
+Of course, you can build your own listeners and share them with us!

 ## Performances